kaifishr/Snake/README.md

 past states.
 Considering only the information provided by the current state for the next action is known as a [Markow decision process](https://en.wikipedia.org/wiki/Markov_decision_process).
 Aside end.

 The action is then followed by a **reward** provided by the environment.
 The reward is a scalar value (higher values are better).
-During the training, the agent interacts with the environment and the selected optimization method, adjusts the agent's policy in order to *maximize the expectation of future rewards*.
+During the training, the agent interacts with the environment and the selected optimization method adjusts the agent's policy in order to *maximize the expectation of future rewards*.

 ### Snake Environment